kkgthb/web-site-astro-03-sitecore/README.md

 ## Celebration

 It works!
-The phrase "`My Title`" was pulled from a real 3rd-party-hosted HTTP server's REST API endpoint _(although it was mock data, hence just saying "My Title")_.
+The phrase "`My Title`" was pulled from a real 3rd-party-hosted HTTP server's REST API endpoint mocking a sample Sitecore Layout Service API response.

 ![Screenshot of the running web site](/readme-screenshot.png)